ramsha561/S.E-assignment/readme.md

  # INTRODUCTION:
   Gender equality is creating much problem for many countries .
 Here a discussion is about a country finland which has good gender equality almost in every field.
 But there are some fields in which women face problems and in those areas men are considered dominant For Example fields like engineering and technology.
 The main purpose of the topic is to focus on the problem of women that the are facing for applying in software engineering due to earlier experiences.
   Finland could improve when women will take part in technology .
-The comparision is made between Finland and Europe that UNESCO reports only 22 percent graduate in engineering students are women and 28 percent scientist and engineers are women and in European country like Lithuania it is 58 percent .But what if women herself by her own choice don't apply in technolgy related field even though she is interested but because of past experiences and this will affect their confidence and self efficacy.
+The comparision is made between Finland and Europe that UNESCO reports only 22 percent graduate in engineering students are women and 28 percent scientist and engineers are women and in European country like Lithuania it is 58 percent .But what if women herself by her own choice don't apply in technolgy related fields even though she is interested but because of past experiences and this will affect their confidence and self efficacy.
 It is because the history of finland when male were dominant Another reason is in childhood what she has taught and seen whould also have impact on their educational choices.
   If more women whould be recruited and appreciated in these fields then the country may move towards success.
 And the women should not be pressurized by any one to choose what they should do in her future.

 # RESEARCH METHODOLOGY: